vinifmor/bauh/README.md

 suggest_unneeded_uninstall: false  # if the dependencies apparently no longer necessary associated with the uninstalled packages should be suggested for uninstallation.
 When this property is enabled it automatically disables the property 'suggest_optdep_uninstall'.
 Default: false (to prevent new users from making mistakes)
 suggest_optdep_uninstall: false  # if the optional dependencies associated with uninstalled packages should be suggested for uninstallation.
 Only the optional dependencies that are not dependencies of other packages will be suggested.
 Default: false (to prevent new users from making mistakes)
 categories_exp: 24  # It defines the expiration time (in HOURS) of the packages categories mapping file stored in disc.
 Use 0 so that it is always updated during initialization.
-aur_rebuild_detector: false # it checks if packages built with old library versions require to be rebuilt.
-If a package needs to be rebuilt, it will be marked for update ({} must be installed).
-Default: false.
+aur_rebuild_detector: true # it checks if packages built with old library versions require to be rebuilt.
+If a package needs to be rebuilt, it will be marked for update ('rebuild-detector' must be installed).
+Default: true.
 ```
 - Required dependencies:
     - **pacman**